Bartapapa/legend/docs/pages/additional-rules.md

 Omens are <i>clues as to what dangers are in the current area</i>.
 Sounds of skittering, traces of thick cobwebs, etc. They are here to help the players understand what awaits them.

 ### Depth
-The deeper you go, the easier it is to feel the hate of the Realms Below.
-A dungeon has a Depth score, with 0 being on the surface, and 10 being the bowels of the world, untouched by light and by surface critters alike.
-The Clock is reduced by a dungeon's Depth when it is initialized and any time it resets.
+The deeper you go, the easier it is to feel the hate of the Natural Realms.
+Whether this is 'deep' as in vertical depth or 'deep' as in how far it is from the civilized world doesn't matter.
+Areas (and the dungeons therein) have a Depth score, which ranges from d6 to d12, passing through d8 and d10. d12 is reserved for those areas that hate all that is outside it.
+Instead of rolling the normal d6 to count down the clock, you roll the area's Depth die.